-Once again, this week we’re featuring a chapter from the new book, It’s Great Being a Dad—written by Jay Payleitner, Brock Griffin and Carey Casey.
+We’re featuring a chapter from the book, It’s Great Being a Dad—written by Jay Payleitner, Brock Griffin and Carey Casey.

 Your daughter’s second-grade school program is scheduled in the middle of a workday.
 She’s playing a lion and has no speaking lines.
 The play only lasts 20 minutes, but the drive from your office is at least a half hour each way.